-- a.
-Key Personnel: Bidders should identify key personnel; Program Manager, Fiscal Personnel, and Other Key Personnel, as full-time and part-time employed staff, and/or all Subcontractors (this does not preclude the Bidders responsibility to follow federal procurement requirements).
-Provide dates of employment, job titles, and relevance of previous experience of work undertaken by the employee and proposed partners. - □ Program Manager: The Bidder will identify and assign a Program Manager who will provide management, administrative, and technical interface with EPG personnel in the day-to-day performance of the contract.
-For the Program Manager of the project, describe relevant experience in managing projects of similar size, scope, and dollar amount. - □ Fiscal Personnel: The Bidder will identify and/or assign fiscal personnel who will provide fiscal responsibility, accountability, reporting, and monitoring that interface with EPG personnel in the day-to-day fiscal transparency of the contract.
+a.
+Key Personnel: Bidders should identify key personnel; Program Manager, Fiscal Personnel,

+(t nd Other Key Personnel, as full-time and part-time employed staff, and/or all Subcontractors this does not preclude the Bidders responsibility to follow federal procurement requirements). rovide dates of employment, job titles, and relevance of previous experience of work indertaken by the employee and proposed partners.
+Program Manager: The Bidder will identify and assign a Program Manager who will provide management, administrative, and technical interface with EPG personnel in the day-to-day performance of the contract.
+For the Program Manager of the project, describe relevant experience in managing projects of similar size, scope, and dollar amount.
+Fiscal Personnel: The Bidder will identify and/or assign fiscal personnel who will provide fiscal responsibility, accountability, reporting, and monitoring that interface with EPG personnel in the day-to-day fiscal transparency of the contract.
 Provide qualifications of fiscal staff that will be responsible for fiscal, procurement, internal controls, reporting, and self-monitoring; thereby, demonstrating the ability and acceptance of fiscal liability for grant funds.
-(Office of Management and Budget Circular A-133 and 29 CFR Parts 96 and 97; 2 CFR 200). - □ Other Key Personnel: The Bidder will identify and provide the qualifications of key personnel by activity (i.e., recruitment, eligibility determination, assessment, case management, etc.) including number of hours of relevant training.
-The intention isto identify the connection between the qualifications and experience of key personnel and the value their expertise will bring to the proposed program.
+Career Consultants: The Bidder will identify one or more Career Consultants who will work directly with the youth participants.
+Identify what experience each Career Consultant has in working with youth, ages 16 - 24, and/ or their other commensurate experience in workforce development or education.
+Other Key Personnel: The Bidder will identify and provide the qualifications of key personnel by activity (i.e., employer engagement, employer oversight, recruitment, eligibility determination, assessment, case management, etc.) including number of hours of relevant training.
+The intention is to identify the connection between the qualifications and experience of key personnel and the value their expertise will bring to the proposed program.